Faculty & Staff

 HILIARY CUTSINGER - BUSINESS AND TRANSPORTATION MANAGER

 Hiliary, a native of the Bay Area, received a BA in Sociology from Arizona State University.
 She joined Synapse School in 2015 as the Front Desk and Head’s Assistant.
-Hiliary was appointed to Business and Transportation Manager for the 2016-2017 school year.
+Hiliary was appointed to Business and Transportation Manager starting in the 2016-17 school year.
 Her primary role is to support the business office as well as oversee operations of the school and shuttle program.
 Outside of Synapse, Hiliary has spent time volunteering in the San Mateo County Emergency Room and with the Airmen & Family Readiness Program.

-MARIA CRISTABEL FUENTES - FACILITIES MANAGER
+MARIA CRISTABEL FUENTES - CUSTODIAN & CAFE MANAGER

 Cristabel was born and raised in El Salvador.
 She is the mother of two boys and the grandmother of two beautiful little girls, and a brand-new grandson.
 Cristabel worked at the U-Me cafe on the site of the Synapse Innovations building and was their facilities manager before transitioning to Synapse.
 She loves to cook and travel with her large family.
 Cristabel is always willing to step up and help and is a great addition to our staff.